1Now Naomi had a relative of her husband, a man of noble character of the family of Elimelech, and his name was Boaz.

 4And behold, Boaz came from Bethlehem and said to the reapers, “Yahweh be with you.”
 And they answered him, “Yahweh bless you.”

-5Then Boaz said to his servant who was set over the reapers, “Whose young woman is this?”
+5Then Boaz said to his young man who was set over the reapers, “Whose young woman is this?”

 6The young man who was set over the reapers answered and said, “She is the Moabite woman who returned with Naomi from the country of Moab,